 Locality - Sakoany deposit, Katsepy Commune, Mitsinjo District, Boeny Region, Mahajanga Province (Majunga), Madagascar

-This natural celestine geode features attractive, glassy lustrous and clear sky blue crystals in a sturdy, open geode matrix.
+This natural celestine geode features well-formed, lustrous, sky blue crystals in an open 'plate' geode matrix.

 These beautiful geodes are rather fragile and should only be used for ornamental purposes and handled as little as possible.
 Please be aware that some small crystals may come loose from the matrix and unpack celestine specimens with great care.

 Celestine (also known as 'celestite') is strontium sulphate, a member of the baryte group.
 It has a glassy lustre and chonchoidal fracture, with a hardness of 3-3.5.
 At Sakoany, celestine is found as transparent to translucent gemmy crystals that are coloured sky-blue; this colour has been attributed to the presence of minute amounts of gold.
 They occur as tabular and prismatic, also in compact massive and fibrous forms or as numerous crystals lining cavities in sandstone.
 Sakoany celestine is a favourite among mineral collectors due to attractive colouration, good lustre and excellent crystalline structures, and this locality undoubtedly produces the worlds finest examples of the species.